 What other forms of surgery are there?

-As you can see, "stop snoring surgery" really IS a treatment of last choice, when you have tried all the non-surgical options listed in Snoring Home Remedies .
+As you can see, "stop snoring surgery treatment" really IS a treatment of last choice, AFTER you have tried all the non-surgical options listed in Snoring Home Remedies.

 Even the widely-asked-about "laser snoring treatment" is not really any better than other "stop snoring surgery".